juliuskunze/jaxnet/README.md

 test_acc = jit(accuracy.apply)(accuracy_params, *test_inputs)
 ```

-You can also reuse parts of your network while initializing the rest:
+If you want to reuse parts of your network while initializing the rest, use `init_params` with `reuse`:

 ```python
 inputs = np.zeros((1, 2))